31 Different Types of Wasps in Missouri

 Horntail wasps, or Urocerus species, are parasitoid wasps found in Missouri.
 These large wasps have black bodies and yellow stripes on their abdomens.

-They are typically about 1 inch in length, making them one of the larger wasp species in the state.
+They are typically about 1 inch long, making them one of the larger wasp species in the state.

 The females of the species lay their eggs in dead wood, where their larvae feed on the wood-boring beetle grubs beneath the bark.